fleather-editor/fleather/doc/concepts/heuristics.md

 var cursorPosition = 8; // after the word "Document"
 var selectionLength = 0; // selection is collapsed.
 var change = doc.format(
-  cursorPosition, selectionLength, NotusAttribute.heading.level2);
+  cursorPosition, selectionLength, ParchmentAttribute.heading.level2);
 ```

 If we try to apply this change as-is it would have no effect or, more
 likely, result in an `AssertionError` because we are trying to apply line style
 to a character in the middle of a line.
 This is why all methods in
-`NotusDocument` have an extra step which applies heuristic rules to
+`ParchmentDocument` have an extra step which applies heuristic rules to
 the change (there is one method which skips this step, `compose`,
 read more on it later) before actually composing it.

-The `NotusDocument.format` method returns an instance of `Delta` which
+The `ParchmentDocument.format` method returns an instance of `Delta` which
 was actually applied to the document.
 For the above scenario it would
 look like this: